larry-athey/airhead/Instructions/FAQ.md

 Q: Can you use one of these to tame down something that was aged on too much char?

 A: Absolutely!
 Just be sure to do a vinegar run afterwards because it will leave char on the inside of the condenser.
 Knock your existing hooch down to 80 proof first and then redistill it at 80C/176F to 86C/186F so water vapor doesn't carry the char flavor through.
 Knock the secondary distillation down to anywhere from 110 to 120 proof and age it again with less char.
+Any higher proof and you will end up drawing undesirable flavors out of the wood.

 ---